 The history of early Princeton published by the Princeton Republic in 1869 states the first building on Water Lot 33, a saloon, was erected in the early 1850s but moved after a short time to the 500 block of Water Street: “The ninth building in which was to be stowed, and afterwards sold to the needy dwellers in and around the growing village of Princeton, the wherewith to protect them from the inclemency of Wisconsin winters, was put up by one R. Williamson, a worthy champion of the goose.
 This building stood upon the ground now occupied by Mr. Bentley’s unfinished warehouse, near Mr. McIntyre’s blacksmith shop, and was occupied for a time by D.H.
 Waite with a stock of dry goods but was afterwards purchased by LaFayette Fisher and moved to its present site on Water Street.”

-I believe, but am less than certain, that the Fisher building stood at about the corner of Water and Short streets, probably fronting Short Street.
-After Fisher moved his store to the 500 block of Water, the 33-foot lot at Water and Short remained vacant until well after the 1880 fire.
+I believe, but am less than certain, that the Fisher building stood at about the corner of Water and Short streets, probably fronting Short Street, and was replaced by the Dantz building.

 Dentist Horace Straight decided to fill that cavity in April 1889.